 Then I thought about it more – I was spending $5 a day on soda and junk food.
 I could easily afford these if I went back to my basics.
 I ordered my first bag of Inspire.
 I was skeptical to try it, but I did it with an open mind, and it was good!
 No bad after taste, it wasn’t grainy, I could actually drink it.
 I liked it!

-I decided to try the Back on Track plan.
+I decided to try the Inspire Diet.
 What could it hurt right?
-I have been doing Back on Track since Jan 1st pretty religiously and this morning I hit 100 pounds of weight loss again.
+I have been back on track with the Inspire Diet since Jan 1st pretty religiously and this morning I hit 100 pounds of weight loss again.
 I’m so excited!
-Back on Track really does work, and I can’t wait to see goal weight!
+Inspire really does work, and I can’t wait to see goal weight!

 – Sharon Mahany, Admin of BariatricEating Support Group on Facebook